 Dave was elected to the Massachusetts House of Representatives in 2012.
-He serves on three joint committees — the Joint Committees on Children, Families and Persons with Disabilities; Housing; and Municipalities and Regional Government.
-He is the vice chair of the House Committee on Technology and Intergovernmental Affairs.
+He serves as Chair of the House Committee on Cannabis Policy.
 He is a also member of the Steering Committee of the Progressive Caucus in the House where he plays an active role in both shaping public policy and formulating legislative strategy to help advance those policy goals.
 He is also is a member of the MBTA Caucus and the Manufacturing Caucus.

 Originally interested in pursuing a career in music, Dave went to Ithaca College in the Finger Lakes region of New York.
 While he performed professionally for a time after college and still plays guitar to this day, he ultimately decided to study economics and graduated as a member of the International Honors Society in Economics.
 After graduation Dave worked as an economic analyst for Wharton Econometric Forecasting, a national leading economic consulting firm.